 Let the soil dry and repot

-One tip I don't see recommended enough, is to repot your houseplant, especially a newly purchased plant.
+One way of preventing gnats in houseplants and one tip I don't see recommended enough, is to repot your houseplant, especially a newly purchased plant.
 Plants found in big box stores are often potted in heavily dense potting soil, the perfect breeding ground for fungus gnat larvae.

 Next, you need to buy a bag of nice quality fresh soil.
 I've notice a number of mainstream potting soil bags already infested with gnats and thrips.